-- Intensifying efforts in the field of Eco Commerce Hubs - Support for Eco Commerce Hubs - Stimulating the use of the Internet by businesses - Encouraging businesses to take a more active part in Community programs
+- Intensifying efforts in the field of Eco Commerce Hubs; - Support for Eco Commerce Hubs; - Stimulating the use of the web-based Eco Commerce Hub by businesses; - Encouraging businesses to take a more active part in Community programs.

-Promoting Research and Innovation Activities
+Promoting Research and Eco Innovation Activities

-- Autonomous global contact point (Eco Commerce Hub) - Financing patent applications - Development of Global Sustainability Centers in each Eco Commerce Hub - Intensification of contacts with other regions worldwide - Competitions with incentives for research - Competitions with incentives for innovation
+- Autonomous global contact point Eco Commerce Hub; - Financing patent applications; - Development of Global Sustainability Centers in each Eco Commerce Hub; - Intensification of contacts with other regions worldwide; - · Competitions with incentives for research; - Competitions with incentives for innovation.